davecurryco/mystic-spheres/GhostMine.md

 ### EE) Dining Chamber

-Glamor of carpets, wall hangings, low couches, and tables -- all dust now.
+The glamor that affects this room makes it seem to be furnished with rich carpets, wall hangings, low couches, and tables, but these have decayed to dust long ago.

 ### FF) Guard Chamber

-Guarded by **drow elite warrior** and four **drow**.
-All are under the aboleth's influence.
+Guarded by four **drow** under the aboleth's influence.

 ### GG) Ramp

 Noticeable slope downward and 120 feet long.
-Alcoves at cross intersection are portals, but they are under the control of the aboleth.
+The alcoves at cross intersection each contain an archway of polished black stone in which a silver mist swirls.
+These are interplanar portals, but they are under the control of the aboleth -- they cannot be traversed except as it wills.

 ## The Manor - Level 2